Dorsal Morphology of the Calcaneus—An Osteological Study

 The shapes of each facet per calcanei were also documented.

 A vernier calipers was used to measure the width of the calcaneal sulcus.
 The width of the sulcus tarsi was defined as the shortest distance (16) between the antero-medial facet and the posterior facet in type 1, the shortest distance between the middle and posterior facets in type 2, and the shortest distance between the middle and posterior facets in type 3.
 At least three measurements of the calcaneal sulcus were taken and the average of these taken as the width of the calcaneal sulcus.
 Data collected were entered into and analyzed using SPSS version 21. p value was considered significant at 95% confidence interval.
 The findings are represented in tables and figures.

 Morphology of the calcaneal facets

 All the calcanei had articular facets that ranged in number from 1 to 3.
-Further, the most prevalent calcaneus type noted was type 1B followed by 1A on the right calcaneus.
-The least type was type 4.
-On the left calcaneus, type 1B was most common followed by 1A then 2A and 2B.
-The least common type were types 2C, and 4 (Table 1).
-Paired t test revealed significant differences between the right and left calcaneal types (p value = 0.001).
-It is also worth noting that in our setting, a type 3 calcaneus was not documented.
+The most prevalent calcaneus type noted on the right was type 1B while type 4 was the least prevalent.
+On the left, type 1B was most common while types 2C and 4 were the least common (Table 1).
+Paired t test revealed significant differences between the right and left calcaneal types (p = 0.001).
+Type 3 calcaneus was not documented in this study.

 Width of the calcaneal facets